Ein Zeitim: History

-Ein Zeitim was founded by members of the Dorshei Zion (Seekers of Zion) society, a Zionist pioneer group from Minsk.
-Despite strong opposition by the Turkish government, the settlers managed to establish farms with olive groves, orchards and dairy and poultry.
+The new Ein Zeitim was founded in 1891 by members of the Dorshei Zion (Seekers of Zion) society, a Zionist pioneer group from Minsk.
+Sender Trovitz, a merchant and civic leader of nearby Safed, was among those who purchased land and helped develop the Ein Zeitim colony.
+Despite strong opposition by the government of the Ottoman Empire, the settlers established farms with olive groves, orchards and dairy and poultry.

-Ein Zeitim was built 800m north of the Arab village Ein al-Zeitun, which had commonly been called Ein Zeitim in Hebrew and had been a mixed Arab-Jewish village during the Middle Ages.
+Ein Zeitim was built 800 m north of the Arab village Ein al-Zeitun, which had commonly been called Ein Zeitim in Hebrew and had been a mixed Arab-Jewish village during the Middle Ages.

-In 1891 some speculators bought 430 hectares of land about 3 km north of Safed, and sold it to a party of laborers.
+A group of laborers bought 430 ha of land about 3 km north of Safed from speculators who had first purchased the land in 1891.
 Unable to work the land properly, the new owners transferred it to Baron de Rothschild, with whose assistance 750,000 vines and many fruit-trees were planted in the course of six or seven years, and during this time a number of houses were built.
 The population in 1898 was 51.

 The village was abandoned during the first World War and only a handful of residents returned at the end of the war.
 The 1922 census of Palestine recorded a population of 37 inhabitants, consisting of 30 Jews and 7 Muslims.
 During the 1929 Palestine riots, three residents were killed and the remainder left.
 Six Muslims and one Jew were recorded there in 1931, living in four houses.
 An attempt to revive the village in 1933 failed.